hizeer/Nova-oss_GPT_Word/README.md

   1. Enable the Developer Tab
   2. Import the VBA script file
   3. Create the ChatGPT button
-  4. Add your OpenAI APIKey
+  4. Add your NovaAI APIKey

 Each of these steps are fully outlined below.
 <br /><br />